Laendrun/rot_cube/README.md

 ## Warnings

-There will surely be some memory leaks, I didn't check that for now.
+:warning: There will surely be some memory leaks, I didn't check that for now.

-There could be some weird things happening if you scale the cube up enough to go around the edges, I didn't do anything to check that.
+:warning: There could be some weird things happening if you scale the cube up enough to go around the edges, I didn't do anything to check that.